C8. Mammals of the wider countryside (bats)

 - Goals and Targets

 - Web links for further information

-The bat index is a composite of 10 species trends (11 species, 2 of which are combined).
-Since 1999, 5 of the bat species trends included in the index have increased and 5 have shown little change.
+The bat index is a composite of 10 trends (11 species, two of which are combined in a single trend).
+Since 1999, six of the trends included in the index have increased and four have shown little or no change.
 The UK’s rarer and more specialised bat species are not included in the index due to difficulties monitoring these species.

 - The line graph shows the unsmoothed trend (dashed line) and smoothed trend (solid line) with its 95% confidence interval (shaded).

 - The figure in brackets shows the number of species in the index.

 - This indicator includes measures for 11 species of bats; however the index only includes 10 trends.
 This is because an aggregate trend is used for the whiskered bat (Myotis mystacinus) and Brandt’s bat (Myotis brandtii); these two species have been combined due to difficulties distinguishing between them in the field.